How To Solve Differences in College Plans and Still Protect Your Wallet

 Wang said that parents must figure out three key numbers: “What the college thinks the family can afford; what the family can actually afford; and what the family is willing to afford.”

 This will help narrow down the options and paint a clearer picture of what is possible.
 Wang also recommends that parents and students agree on “the ultimate outcome,” whether that be to go to graduate school or just get a job after graduating college.
 “Everyone has different definitions of good, so agreement on that is critical,” he said.

-Don’t be tempted to just “look” at schools out of budget, either, cautions Joe Orsolini, president of College Aid Planners.
+Don’t be tempted to just “look” at schools out of budget, either, cautions Joe Orsolini, financial aid expert and president of College Aid Planners.
 “Too often parents let the kids pick schools and then try to figure out how to pay for it after the fact.
 That never works out well.
 The easy way to avoid the kids falling in love with these schools is not to visit them.”